binwiederhier/ntfy/docs/config.md

 Subscribers can retrieve cached messaging using the [`poll=1` parameter](subscribe/api.md#poll-for-messages), as well as the [`since=` parameter](subscribe/api.md#fetch-cached-messages).

+## E-mail notifications
+To allow forwarding messages via e-mail, you can configure an SMTP server for outgoing messages.
+Once configured, you can set the `X-Email` header to [send messages via e-mail](publish.md#e-mail-notifications) (e.g.
+`curl -d "hi there" -H "X-Email: phil@example.com" ntfy.sh/mytopic`).

+As of today, only SMTP servers with PLAIN auth and STARTLS are supported.
+To enable e-mail sending, you must set the following settings:

+* `base-url` is the root URL for the ntfy server; this is needed for e-mail footer
+* `smtp-addr` is the hostname:port of the SMTP server
+* `smtp-user` and `smtp-pass` are the username and password of the SMTP user
+* `smtp-from` is the e-mail address of the sender

+Please also refer to the [rate limiting](#rate-limiting) settings below, specifically `visitor-email-limit-burst` and `visitor-email-limit-burst`.
+Setting these conservatively is necessary to avoid abuse.

 ## Behind a proxy (TLS, etc.)
 !!! warning
     If you are running ntfy behind a proxy, you must set the `behind-proxy` flag.
 Otherwise, all visitors are [rate limited](#rate-limiting) as if they are one.

-It may be desirable to run ntfy behind a proxy, e.g. so you can provide TLS certificates using Let's Encrypt using certbot, or simply because you'd like to share the ports (80/443) with other services.
+It may be desirable to run ntfy behind a proxy (e.g. nginx, HAproxy or Apache), so you can provide TLS certificates using Let's Encrypt using certbot, or simply because you'd like to share the ports (80/443) with other services.
 Whatever your reasons may be, there are a few things to consider.

-### Rate limiting
-If you are running ntfy behind a proxy (e.g. nginx, HAproxy or Apache), you should set the `behind-proxy` flag.
+If you are running ntfy behind a proxy, you should set the `behind-proxy` flag.
 This will instruct the [rate limiting](#rate-limiting) logic to use the `X-Forwarded-For` header as the primary identifier for a visitor, as opposed to the remote IP address.
 If the `behind-proxy` flag is not set, all visitors will be counted as one, because from the perspective of the ntfy server, they all share the proxy's IP address.

 === "/etc/ntfy/server.yml"